kvedenskii/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_deploy.md

   <docker-build-context-directory>
 ```

-## Build arguments

-The first build step in the [2 steps build](#2-steps-build) doesn't expect any arguments.
-For the second build step or single step build the following arguments are used:
+The Two-Step build does not expect any arguments, but for the Single-Step build the following arguments are used:

-* `APIPORTAL_BASE_IMG` - base image name, can be used only with [2-steps build](#2-steps-build).
-* `MYSQL_HOST` (required) - MySQL host for building API Portal image.
-It's required in order API Portal to create initial database dump file only.
+* `MYSQL_HOST` (required) - API Portal uses this MySQL host to create the initial database dump file.
 * `MYSQL_PORT` (required) - MySQL server port.
-* `MYSQL_DATABASE` (required) - database name.
-If this database exists on the server it will be reset, if it doesn't exist it will be created.
-MySQL user should have privileges to create and drop this database.
+* `MYSQL_DATABASE` (required) - Database name.
+If this database exists on the server it will be reset, if it does not exist yet, it will be created.
+Ensure that MySQL user has privileges to create and drop this database.
 * `MYSQL_USER` (required) - MySQL user.
 * `MYSQL_PASSWORD` (required) - MySQL user password.
-* `THE_UID` and `THE_GID` (optional) - change default group ID and user ID of the Apache user inside the container.
-Default is 1048 for both.
-Be reasonable with these values, in general values lower than 1000 are **not** recommended.
+* `THE_UID` and `THE_GID` (optional) - This changes the default group ID and user ID of the Apache user inside the container.
+Defaults to `1048` for both.
+Values lower than `1000` are **not** recommended.

 Only `MYSQL_*` arguments are required.
-API Portal docker image can't be build without MySQL connection.
+API Portal docker image cannot be build without MySQL connection.

-## Demo

-2-steps build:
+## Two-Step and Single-Step scripts

+The following is an example of a Two-Step build script:

 ```
 # build base image